Civ13/civ13-wiki/wiki/Civilizations_and_Nomads.md

 ### Auto Research

-As the name suggest, all factions in the world gain the same amount of points in all areas at the same rate, without doing anything.
+As the name suggests, all factions in the world gain the same amount of points in all areas at the same rate, without doing anything.

 Sit back and relax.
 Or go plan a war against that one guy who looked at